stimmer/DueVGA/extras/README.txt

 =============

-In this directory are some examples which are longer than the simple examples included in the library, or require special hardware or external circuitry.
+In this directory are some examples which are longer than the simple examples included in the library, or require special hardware or external circuitry or extra libraries.

 GPS